danielbociat/TradingAlgorithms/README.md

 For local development:

-- Firstly an AWS account has to be set up, follow the next steps to correctly configure an account:
+- Firstly an AWS account has to be set up, follow the next steps to correctly configure an account.

+## AWS Account Setup ##

 1. Create an AWS account and set up the following services: Secrets Manager, DynamoDB, S3
     Note: to run the system locally Elastic Beanstalk and CodePipeline are not used